rSiegleAltRepo/rSiegleAltRepo/README.md

 this rSiegleAltRepo, my private repo for all things data, data science and ML.
 This repo is mainly for personal use and research related data exploration.
 All related projects are mainly written in Python and R and lean on, regular statistics, SNA (Social Network Analysis), or machine learning workflows.

-- 🔭 I’m currently working on implementing a automated workflow to log GPU performance data into a data base and do some EDA and ML optimization on it.
+- 🔭 I’m currently working on implementing a automated workflow to log GPU performance data into a data base and do some EDA and predict future performance based on that.
 - 🌱 I’m currently also learning more cloud related applications for my code basis.
 - 👯 I’m looking to collaborate on, nothing atm.